ccorsi/learning/search/README.md

 # Introduction

-The following sub-project contains implementations of different algorithms that I learned when auditing a university course at Columbia University.
+The following subproject contains implementations of different algorithms that I learned when auditing a university course at Columbia University.
 It is with sadness to note that this course was discontinued since I really enjoyed the professor teaching this class.
 In my humble opinion, she created a very good course that offered an overview of the field of AI.
 I only wished that Columbia University would reconsider reviving this class and the other classes that were part of the MicroMasters Program.

-That said, this particular project contains the different search implmentations that were taught during one of those classes.
+That said, this particular project contains the different search implementations that were taught during one of those classes.
 Specifically, it will contain implementations for the different uninformed and informed algorithms.
 These implementations will be implemented using C++ templates so that they can be used with any type of elements.
 It is hoped that these implementations might be of use by others.